ripienaar/apache-blackbox/README.md

 This is a parser for apache log files that is intended to be used in a pipe from within apache.
 The basic idea is that you define a custom log format that contains performance and size details for each request, this parser will understand this format and produce regular statistics based on the input.

-The statistics gets written to a file, see B<--output>, in the format:
+The statistics gets written to a file, see _--output_, in the format:

 <pre>
  variable=value